MakeSchool-Tutorials/RAMP-Lessons/lessons/4_conditionals/instructions.md

 - Use an if statement to update `beast.message` to say whether it is chasing or fleeing the mouse
 - If `movingTowardsMouse` is `true`, the message should say "Chasing"
 - If `movingTowardsMouse` is `false`, the message should say "Fleeing"

+These are the two different combinations for fleeing

 ### Bonus 1 - Bounce both horizonally and vertically
 - Ensure that `beast` still bounces the entire width of the canvas